arogozhnikov/python3_with_pleasure/README.md

 ## Print is a function now

-Probably, you've already learnt this, but apart from adding parenthesis, there are some advantages:
+Yes, code now has these annoying parentheses, but there are some advantages:

 - simple syntax for using file descriptor:
     ```python
-    print >>sys.stderr, "fatal error"      # python2
+    print >>sys.stderr, "critical error"      # python2
-    print("fatal error", file=sys.stderr)  # python3
+    print("critical error", file=sys.stderr)  # python3
     ```
 - printing tab-aligned tables without `str.join`:
     ```python